socadk/design-practice-repository/activities/futureWork/SDPR-APIRefactoring.md

 ### Hints and Pitfalls to Avoid (Common Pitfalls)
 <!-- See ART, don’t overdo etc. -->

+Document each refactoring in the same form.
+An exemplary structure is:

+* Context and Motivation
+* Stakeholder Concerns (including Quality Attributes and Design Forces)
+* Initial Position Sketch
+* Smells / Drivers
+* Instructions (Steps)
+* Target Solution Sketch (Evolution Outline)
+* Example(s)
+* Hints and Pitfalls to Avoid
+* Related Content

+When appying catalof entries:

 * Try to refactor in backward-compatible ways if at all possible; apply semantic versioning if not.
 * Measure the effect of a refactoring, for instance by load testing before and after its application.
-* DO not forget to also refactor the API implementation if that is needed to avoid mismatches between service layer and business logic layer.
+* Do not forget to also refactor the API implementation if that is needed to avoid mismatches between service layer and business logic layer.

 ### Origins and Signs of Use